Exploiting a SAML Implementation and SAML Vulnerability

 This vulnerability has a potentially high impact because some of our client’s customers may store sensitive information on these protected pages.

-This type of vulnerability cannot be detected using any current automated scanning tools.
-This interesting finding demonstrates the unique bugs we can find as part of a manual penetration test.
+This type of vulnerability cannot be detected using any current security automation scanning tools.
+This interesting finentding demonstrates the unique bugs we can find as part of a manual penetration test.
 It applies specifically to this one client as it was something they developed in-house to solve their own unique problem.

 Validation of the RelayState parameter was the real problem and needed fixing.
 Our client can modify their application to ensure that parameter always points to their own domain.
 Another option is to place a single-use token in that parameter.
 The token could then be placed into a lookup table with an associated URL.
 This way when the application receives the RelayState token, they can just look up what URL that token responds to and redirect to that page.
 This would prevent an attacker from being able to redirect users to external domains and avoid having to use tricky matching rules to ensure a URL is valid.